Cosmetology Continuing Education Schools in Georgia

 Since continuing education is required in Georgia, it plays a major role in your job outlook and salary!
 If you don't keep up with the state's continuing education requirements, you may lose your cosmetology license and have to go through the relicensing procedure.
 The Georgia Board of Cosmetology oversees continuing education and renewal for licensed cosmetology professionals.

 There are specific requirements for continuing education.
 Three of your five hours every two years must be in health and safety.
 These courses must be approved by the Georgia Department of Technical and Adult Education.
 Your other two hours may be in any relevant field or subject that interests you.
 Some students take courses in business management, beauty products, or new beauty techniques.
 Time spent at trade and product shows may count towards your continuing education hours.
 Cosmetologists and other licensed beauty workers in Georgia may have a great job outlook for several years to come.
-Per O*Net, job openings are expected to increase by 27% between 2010 and 2020.
-Reported salaries range from $16,400 to $38,200 per year (O*Net, 2013).
+Job openings are expected to increase by 11% between 2016 and 2026.
+Reported salaries average $35,010.

 As you go through continuing education, you may find that it can shape and expand your cosmetology career.
 Getting new skills and learning more about new styles can make you more appealing to a wide range of clients, increasing your income and filling up your appointment books.
 This is a huge benefit, since many cosmetologists note that their relationships with their customers are the best aspect of your career.
 Since you may see people on a monthly basis for their trim or cut, you can get to know about their families, work, and personal lives.
 If you're looking for a way to change the path you're on and shape a successful future for yourself, cosmetology may be the way to go.
 The NTFW recently awarded an Apprentice of the Year award to Nick Petrakis, a hairdressing entrepreneur that demonstrates how much an education in cosmetology can affect your life.
 After dropping out of school when he was 13, Petrakis returned to school at the age of 16 to study cosmetology.
 Now, over 10 years later, he has all of his cosmetology qualifications and owns his own salon.